Acting for the Future – Using the Arts to Promote Positive Mental Health and Suicide Prevention for Travellers

 Smashing Times and the Samaritans, along with our four partners, are using the Acting for the Future structure to develop a targeted programme for young people and adults within the Traveller and Roma communities.
 A range of original culturally appropriate mental health education materials are being developed with direct input from members of the Traveller and Roma community.
-The materials to be developed are a project information leaflet, two mental health and suicide prevention leaflets, a drama workshop model, a Traveller inspired theatre performance and a final report and evaluation.
+The materials to be developed are a project information leaflet, two mental health and suicide prevention leaflets, a drama workshop model, a film documentary on mental health in the Traveller community, and a final report and evaluation.
 Members of the Traveller community play a direct role in designing the project materials as they work in partnership with Smashing Times and the Samaritans.
-The materials and activities are then rolled out with members of the Traveller and Roma Community and consist of 10 workshops, 10 performances, 10 post-show panel discussions, a social media and traditional PR campaign and four radio campaigns, all directly involving Travellers and Roma and raising awareness of how to promote positive mental health and suicide prevention and how to access mainstream mental health services.
+The materials and activities are then rolled out with members of the Traveller and Roma Community and consist of 20 workshops, 20 performances, 20 post-show panel discussions, a social media and traditional PR campaign and four radio campaigns, all directly involving Travellers and Roma and raising awareness of how to promote positive mental health and suicide prevention and how to access mainstream mental health services.

-The project includes the development of a new performance piece written and devised from evidence-based research on the Traveller and Roma communities, their history and culture and the contemporary issues facing young people and adults regarding positive mental health and suicide prevention.
-Ten interviews are conducted with members of the Traveller and Roma community to inform the development of the new piece.
+The project includes the development of a new film documentary exploring the history and culture of the Traveller and Roma communities, and the contemporary issues facing young people and adults in these communities regarding positive mental health and suicide prevention.
+Ten interviews are conducted with members of the Traveller and Roma community to inform the development of the new documentary.

 The project promotes an intercultural approach to delivery of health care support services in an equal, accessible and effective way, acknowledging and valuing the diversity of all service users.
 A total of 1,050 participants take part directly in project activities and a total of 203,500 are reached indirectly making an overall reach of 204,550.

-Young people and adults from the Traveller community have access to a programme that promotes positive mental health and suicide prevention and access to a range of culturally appropriate mental health educational materials including a project information leaflet, two mental health and suicide prevention leaflets, a drama workshop model, a theatre performance and a final report and evaluation, all designed in collaboration with members of the Traveller and Roma community.
+Young people and adults from the Traveller community have access to a programme that promotes positive mental health and suicide prevention and access to a range of culturally appropriate mental health educational materials including a project information leaflet, two mental health and suicide prevention leaflets, a drama workshop model, a film documentary on mental health in the Traveller community, and a final report and evaluation, all designed in collaboration with members of the Traveller and Roma community.

 Feedback for Acting for the Future: